gridgain/yardstick/README.md

 * `--inputFolders` - comma-separated list of Input folders which contains folders with probe results files (required)
 * `--chartColumns` - number of columns that the charts are displayed in on the resulted page
-* `--compoundChart` - mode in which the same probe metrics are displayed on one chart.
-For example, throughput plots from different benchmark runs are displayed on one chart.
+* `--generationMode` - mode that defines the way how different benchmark runs are compared with each other, STANDARD mode is used by default

 As a result the script produces 'png' images with graphs and html pages where all graphs belonging to the one test run are located.